wellposed/numerical/readme.md

 #note

-this library is pre release and not ready for general circulation or use. that will change soon though
+this library is **pre release** and not ready for general circulation or use or even reading. that will change soon though. ** please understand that the current code base is changing faster than an underwater sand castle in a hurricane **

 # About  Numerical-Core
 This is the types package for Numerical Haskell, a project by Carter Schonwald,